Home is more than just an address. It’s where life happens—and it's a big chunk of your budget. Let’s compare some...

-As popular housing markets experience shorter-than-average sell times, don’t let a stalemate with your spouse cause you to miss out on your dream home.
+With low inventory and rising home values in popular housing markets, you have to act quickly when you find your dream home.
+Don’t let a stalemate with your spouse cause you to miss out.
 Check out these tips to help you get on the same page as your honey and keep your house hunt from turning into World War III.

 Make Separate Must-Have Lists

 Your best shot at a compromise is to find out what you and your spouse have in common.
 When Amber Gunn, an Austin, Texas-based real estate agent and one of Dave’s Endorsed Local Providers (ELPs), works with married couples, she has each person list out their top 10 must-have features along with their top 10 wishes.